asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

 A second sub-pattern is where we do not know the reply channel at design time, but instead, it's dynamic and determined at runtime.
 This could for example be using the request message payload or header to dictate the response channel.

-Take notice how we utilize `address: null` to define that we don't know the address:
+Take notice how we utilize `address: null` to define that we don't know the address.
+This is just for illustration purpose as you can also omit the property entirely.

 ```yml
 asyncapi: 3.0.0